paperless-ngx/paperless-ngx/docs/usage.md

 5. If documents were consumed from a mail, the rule action is performed on that mail.

-Paperless will completely ignore mails that do not match your filters.
-It will also only perform the action on mails that it has consumed documents from.
+Paperless will check all emails only once and completely ignore messages that do not match your filters.
+It will also only perform the rule action on e-mails that it has consumed documents from.

 The actions all ensure that the same mail is not consumed twice by different means.
 These are as follows: